 We know that breeding a carefully selected pair of dogs will help us to create perfect family dogs--in both temperament, physical quality and behavior--that will make homes everywhere just a little bit happier!

 We have four breeding priorities in the following order:

 1. Health and structure

 3. Coat Characteristics

 4. Size and color

 The Hatch and Thompson families have separate moms but we always collaborate on breeding decisions and we help each other find the best matches between our moms and potential studs.
 We own a few of our own studs but we use outside studs when we need a specific coat or genetic quality.
-We test all of our parents for genetics to makes sure that we don't breed dogs with any diseases.
+We test all of our parents for genetics to makes sure that we have the best possible chance to avoid genetic diseases.
 We have had 100% success with genetic diseases since we began our intensive testing policy.
 We also test genetics so we can make sure to get the best chance of having a thick, soft, low or no shedding coat.
-Curly coats are always good for shedding while most straight coat dogs have seasonal shedding.
-We do have a few straight hair dogs that don't shed at all and we are working to incorporate that straight, non-shedding gene into our lines without sacrificing genetic diversity or health.

 We place all of our guardian moms and dads in homes with families so that our dogs can live in one home forever and so we can ensure that we are only breeding dogs with family friendly temperaments.
 We have retired several dogs (from outside of our own lines) that didn't meet our temperament or health requirements.